Do You Wanna Know a Secret?: Plot

-A male college student receives a note under his dorm door that says "do you wanna know a secret?"
+A male college student receives a note under his dorm door that says "do you wanna know a secret?".
 He assumes it is from his girlfriend Beth (Dorie Barton).
 He goes into the hallway to find her and is killed by someone in a mask.

 One year later Beth, her new boyfriend Hank (Joey Lawrence), and her friends Oz (Thomas Anthony Jones), Tina (Leonora Scelfo), Nellie (Elsie Escobar) and Brad (Chad Allen) go on their spring break vacation in Florida.
-The first night Brad tries to hit on Beth, but she tells them that they are just friends.
+On the first night, Brad tries to hit on Beth, but she tells him that they are just friends.

 Brad is attacked on a sailboat while the others are in the house.
 His bloody shirt is found in the water, though his body is missing.
-The group sees a message on his computer: "do you wanna know a secret?"
+The group sees a message on his computer: "do you wanna know a secret?".

 The following night, a drunken Tina kisses Hank.
 Beth refuses to talk to him until the next night when he saves her from getting roofied at a nightclub.
 Beth goes outside the club for air, where she witnesses the boy who tried to drug her being murdered by someone in a mask.
 When the police arrive, they find "do you wanna know a secret?" is carved in the boy's back.
 An FBI agent (Jeff Conaway) tells the group not to leave the house, as they are all suspects for both murders.

 The next day, Oz is attacked in the kitchen while Beth and Hank are showering.
 Outside at the pool, Tina's throat has been slit while Nellie swims.
 When she finishes she is attacked from behind, has her throat slit as well and is thrown in the pool.
 Oz regains consciousness, and sees the same message written on the wall in blood.
 He runs outside to find both Nellie and Tina dead.
 Oz is arrested by the police for the murders.